GMdSilva/FastConformation/docs/cli_scripts/Predictions_Usage.rst

 - **--subset_msa_to** (int):

   Subset the input MSA to the specified number of sequences.
-This is useful when memory constraints occur due to large MSAs.

 - **--msa_from** (str):